✦ Scandinavian-inspired design, curated for modern living

 What humidity should I set my dehumidifier to?

-For many homes and commercial interiors, 45%–50% RH is a practical target.
-EPA guidance says indoor humidity should be below 60% and ideally 30%–50%, while CDC mold guidance recommends no higher than 50% all day.
+For many occupied homes, about 45%–50% RH is a practical starting target.
+EPA recommends keeping indoor humidity below 60% and ideally between 30% and 50%, while CDC recommends keeping home humidity no higher than 50% all day for mold prevention.
+Specialist storage or industrial spaces may require different setpoints.

 Can a refrigerant dehumidifier remove mold?

-No. It can lower humidity to help prevent mold from growing back, but it will not remove existing mold from walls, carpets, furniture, or HVAC surfaces.
-Clean the mold safely and fix the water source first.
+No. It can lower humidity and help reduce conditions that support future mold growth, but it will not remove mold already growing on walls, carpets, furniture, or HVAC surfaces.
+Clean existing mold safely and correct the water or moisture source.

 Conclusion

-A refrigerant dehumidifier is a strong choice for warm, enclosed spaces where excess humidity causes condensation, mold risk, damp odor, corrosion, or material damage.
-It works by cooling humid air below its dew point, draining the condensed water, and returning drier air to the room.
+A refrigerant dehumidifier is a strong choice for warm, enclosed spaces where excess humidity causes condensation, damp odor, mold risk, corrosion, or material damage.
+It removes water by cooling humid air below its dew point, draining the condensate, and returning drier air to the room.

 Sources

-- U.S. Environmental Protection Agency — A Brief Guide to Mold, Moisture and Your Home — backs up indoor humidity targets, moisture control, condensation prevention, and mold cleanup cautions.
+1. U.S. Environmental Protection Agency – A Brief Guide to Mold, Moisture and Your Home – supports indoor humidity targets, moisture-source control, condensation prevention, and mold-cleanup cautions.